Capture of Agra

-The Capture of Agra Fort ended a month-long siege by Maharaja Suraj Mal on 12 June 1761.
-After a one-month siege of Agra the Mughal army, led by Mirza Fazilka Khan, surrendered to the Jat army.
-The Jat possessed himself of all the wealth of the Mughal Empire and thus became one of the richest man on the planet.
-The Jats seized the old capital of Mughal Empire.
-It remained in possession of Bharatpur State rulers until 1774.
+The Capture of Agra Fort ended a month-long siege by Jat ruler Maharaja Suraj Mal on 12 June 1761, marking the annexation of Agra into Bharatpur.
+After a one-month siege of Agra, the Mughal army, led by Mirza Fazilka Khan, surrendered to the Jat army.
+The Jats seized the old capital of the Mughal Empire.
+It remained in possession of Bharatpur rulers until 1774.

 Background

-Jats began to expand the boundaries of their kingdom.
+Under Suraj Mal, Jats began to expand the boundaries of their kingdom.
 They expanded their territory to eastern Rajasthan, western Uttar Pradesh, southern Haryana, and Delhi.
-The Jat ruler of Bharatpur Suraj Mal controlled over the Braj region.
-Agra had to be merged with his territory to dominate.
+The Jat ruler of Bharatpur Suraj Mal maintained control over the Braj region.
+He believed Agra had to be merged with his territory to dominate.

 Battle

+Suraj Mal's army of four thousand Jat soldiers advanced towards Agra.
+After a month's siege, on 12 June 1761, Suraj Mal offered peace terms and promised the Qiledar, Fazilka Khan, one lakh rupees and five villages.
+Following the negotiation, Agra was annexed by the Jats.

+Jat Rule Over Agra

-Surajmal's army (four thousand Jat soldiers) advanced towards Agra.
-After a month's siege, on 12 June 1761, Surajmal offered peace terms and promised the Qiledar, Fazilka Khan, one lakh money with five villages and Agra Fort came under the control of Surajmal.
-They also melted the two silver doors of the famous Mughal monument Taj Mahal.
-It remained under the control of Bharatpur rulers until 1774.
-After the Jats captured the fort of Agra, the Jats had stuffed straw in the Taj Mahal of Agra.
+Following their victory, the Jats melted the two silver doors of the famous Mughal monument Taj Mahal.
+These silver doors were never replaced.
+The Jats also looted the Taj Mahal's chandeliers, carpets, jewels, and other valuables, and transported them to their capital in Deeg.
+Agra remained under the control of Bharatpur rulers until 1774.
+After the Jats captured Agra, the Taj Mahal had been severely damaged, as the mausoleum had been stuffed with straw and set on fire.

 Aftermath

-After capturing Agra Fort, Suraj Mal became more powerful and dominant.
+After capturing Agra Fort, Suraj Mal became more powerful and influential.
 He now became the ruler of the area of Yamuna.
-For the Jats, the capture of Agra was an emotional moment.
-About 90 years ago, just a short distance away from the gate of this fort, Gokula was cut and thrown.
-Surajmal thus avenged himself.
-Jats ruled Agra for 13 years from 1761 to 1774.
+For the Jats, the capture of Agra was an emotional moment, as in 1688, just a short distance away from the gate of this fort, Gokula, a Jat rebel, was executed by Mughal Emperor Aurangzeb.
+The Jats ruled Agra for 13 years from 1761 to 1774.
 On 18 February 1774, the Mughal Commander Mirza Najaf Khan re-captured Agra.